 By understanding the unique needs of independent talent and prioritizing these key factors, independent talent will be happier with their choice in client partnership.
 Top factors that influence satisfaction include: a clear onboarding process and project scope, fair and quick compensation, and reasonable processes and procedures.

-4. Minimize Your Risk
+4. Lower Your Company’s Misclassification Risk

-While certain departments or managers within your organization may have a system in place for engaging independent talent, true risk management can be difficult to achieve without a centralized engagement program.
+While certain departments or managers within your organization may have a system in place for engaging independent talent, true risk management can be difficult to achieve without a comprehensive engagement program.
 A program can help a company more confidently engage and manage independent talent with minimized risk of misclassification.

 That said, creating a centrally managed program is a big investment of time and cross-functional resources, and is not an area of expertise for most companies.
 Instead, many organizations decide to partner with a firm that does have this expertise rather than trying to build their own center of excellence for engagement compliance.
 Companies like MBO that specialize in independent workforce engagement and compliance can help to build the right program, and may indemnify enterprises from misclassification and legal risk.